 Speaking at a ceremony in Ankara to mark the start of the academic year on Tuesday, Erdogan said Turkey did not want to be party to any sectarian conflict in Iraq, but voiced his concern for the future of Sunni Arab and Turkmens in the city.

 ANALYSIS: What is Turkey trying to achieve in Iraq?

 "If we say we want to be both at the table and in the field, there is a reason," he said.

-In his speech, Erdogan also warned against the direct involvement of Shia militias in the operation, following allegations that they had committed atrocities against Sunnis in other parts of Iraq.
+He voiced warnings against the direct involvement of Shia Muslim militias in the operation following allegations that such militias have committed atrocities against the Sunni population in other parts of Iraq.

 "They say 30,000 Shia militants are coming.
 They should be prepared for what they will face."

-In response to Abadi's comments, Erdogan said on Tuesday that the Iraqi government should "deal" with other armed groups like ISIL and the Kurdistan Workers' Party (PKK) "rather than acting tough with us".
+Erdogan also told the Iraqi government that it should "deal" with other armed groups like ISIL and the Kurdistan Workers' Party (PKK) "rather than acting tough with us".